 You really don’t need anything special to make these recipes, but I find that having these items on-hand make the whole process a breeze:

-- Mini Food Processor – great for making dips, spreads, and prepping chopped ingredients.
+Mini Food Processor – great for making dips, spreads, and prepping chopped ingredients.
 I have a very serious relationship with my mini-prep plus processor.
-Get one (so many colors!), and then check out this article from Pinch of Yum that shows 12 Magical Ways to Use a Food Processor.
+Get one from Amazon here (so many colors!), and then check out this article from Pinch of Yum that shows 12 Magical Ways to Use a Food Processor.

 Okay, enough of the obligatory stuff.
 Let’s talk RECIPES.